-In the south wall, there is a rough hewn three foot diameter tunnel that leads to the dire rat warrens (see area 3-6).
+In the south wall, there is a rough-hewn three-foot diameter tunnel that leads to the dire rat warrens (see area 3-6).

-Area 3-5 - Barracks
+Area 3-5 - Barracks (EL 6):

 This area appears to have once been a barracks.
 Most of the contents appear undisturbed.
 There are six rotting bunk beds situated in neat rows.
 At the foot of each is a small wooden chest.
 The room is covered in a thick layer of yellow dust.
 The bunks are falling apart and the small chests are empty.
 The yellow dust that covers the contents of the room is actually yellow mold.
-If disturbed, it explodes in a 5-foot square cloud of poisonous spores.
-Victims in this area of effect need to make a CON save or choke to death in 6 rounds.
-Fire can destroy the mold, although the damp wooden bunks are difficult to ignite.
+If disturbed, it explodes in a 5-foot cloud of poisonous spores.
+Victims in this area of effect need to make a Fortitude save (DC 15) or suffer 1d6 points of Constitution damage.
+Another Fortitude save (DC 15) is required in another minute or the victim suffers 2d6 points of additional Constitution damage.
+Fire destroys the mold, although the damp wooden bunks are difficult to ignite.